pieroblunda/medium-blog/articles/can-developer-productivity-be-measured.md

 - Tech and business alignment
 - Agility to work

-See table below and to answer witch team you consider more productive.
+See table below and try to answer wich team you consider more productive.
 Of course it is the better situation in front of the worst one.
 Both are unreal, but I think it is a good table to start managing the concept.
-I am sure you will agree that Team B is more productive than Team A.
+I am sure you will agree that Team B is more productive than Team A. Notice we are not mentioned Trend Velocity because we can not compare two trend veloticty from two differents teams.

 | | Team A | Team B |
 | --- |  --- | --- |